rubelw/OSSS/README.md

 ## Acknowledgements

 Inspired by the needs of public school districts for transparent governance and modern, accessible software.
 Thanks to all contributors and the civic‑tech community.

+---

+## Credits

+This project includes code from **fastapi-keycloak**
+Copyright © 2021 Code Specialist
+Used under the terms of the [Apache License 2.0].
+Modifications: renamed package to `OSSS`, adapted APIs, added caching, tests, and deployment files.